- California International Marathon Participant - 3:29

 At that moment I made a commitment to start running.
 I tricked my brain when the clocks turned back in November I decided to start waking up at 5 AM and start running.
 I have been running ever sense.

 I have been running ever sense.
 From 5Ks to 10Ks to Half Marathons, I have enjoyed every race.
-My best time for a 5K is 18:37.
 After a few years of running races that same friend I went to watch run his marathon challenged me to run with him.
 After much debate..
 I agreed.
 26.2 miles.

 After a few months into my training my wife and I got the exciting news that we were expecting our first child (as of November of 2017 we are now expecting our 2nd).
 WAHOOO!!
 We were very excited but we couldn't decide if we would find out the sex of the baby until he/she would arrive.